 The end nodes perform a Polite Spectrum Access by adopting, as mandated by LoRaWAN™, only the relevant (according to the European standards) duty cycle or LBT/AFA.
 It is left to the network operator to select which policy to adopt and the detailed arrangements.

-The Gateway, as mandated by LoRaWAN™, uses a limited duty cycle policy.
+The gateway, as mandated by LoRaWAN™, uses a limited duty cycle policy.

 The channel access for the end nodes is described in LoRaWAN™ [i.1] and is basically an Aloha access scheme.
 A retransmission back-off scheme is mandatory for all end nodes; it is detailed in the LoRaWAN™ protocol [i.1, paragraph 7].
 It is adopted for the usual reasons, i.e., to avoid catastrophic re-transmissions in case of acknowledged messages or unexpected events (including a network bootstrap after an outage).

 In the following the timing for the uplink and downlink transmissions are presented.
-The reader invited to refer to Subsection 5.2 for the definitions of Class A, B and C end nodes and their behaviour.
-It is noted that, referring to Figure 12, in the RX1 receive window gateway’s transmissions are limited to 25mW channels only, while – when necessary – in the RX2 gateway’s transmissions can occur in 500mW channels.
+The reader is invited to refer to Subsection 5.2 for the definitions of Class A, B and C end nodes and their behaviour.
+It is noted that, referring to Figure 16, in the RX1 receive window gateway’s transmissions are limited to 25mW channels only, while – when necessary – in the RX2 gateway’s transmissions can occur in 500mW channels.
 In general, in 20% of the cases RX1 window only is used, while in the remaining downlink transmission RX2 window is used.